 Please note: Dropping a class with a co-requisite will result in a drop from both classes.

 Usually a prerequisite is a course from a lower sequence of courses.
-For example: Students may not enroll in Math 142 (Elementary Statistics with Probability) without first passing Math 120 (Intermediate Algebra) or equivalent with a “C” grade or higher.
+For example: Students may not enroll in Math 142 (Elementary Statistics with Probability) without first passing MATH-119 or equivalent with a “C” grade or higher.
 Usually, a co-requisite course is a lab or a course that provides supplemental instruction.

 Students who are denied enrollment in a class because they do not meet the prerequisite requirement may challenge the prerequisite.
 Challenge petitions are available in the Admissions and Records Office.